Chapter 12.08

 (e) One thousand five hundred dollars if the cut is made within five years after the street has been overlaid.

-Fees collected shall be deposited into the arterial street fund (ASF.)
+Fees collected shall be deposited into the arterial street fund (ASF).

 (6) Excavation by City Departments.
 Every city department or official responsible for any work that may require any opening, cut or excavation in a street is directed to take appropriate measures to perform such excavation work within the deadline set by the director of public works.

 (7) Appeals.
 In the event that the director of public works denies an application, the applicant’s remedy shall be to appeal to the city hearing examiner.
 The applicant shall file a written notice of appeal with the city clerk within 15 days from the date of receipt of the denial of the excavation permit application.
 The appeal notice shall state the specific reasons for objection to the decision of the director of public works.
-Additionally, the appeal notice shall include the specific exemption or exemptions from subsection (4) of this section that applicant believes applies to their application.
+Additionally, the appeal notice shall include the specific exemption or exemptions from subsection (4) of this section that the applicant believes applies to their application.
 Appeal notices not containing this information shall be returned to the applicant, who will then have seven days to address deficiencies in their appeal.
 The hearing examiner shall set a date to hear the applicant’s appeal and conduct a hearing on the applicant’s appeal within 45 days of the date the city clerk received the complete notice of appeal.
 (Ord.
+3527 § 1, 2024; Ord.
 3463 § 1, 2022).